 - Move or copy the file to a storage system outside NeSI, for example a research storage device at your institution.
 We expect most projects to do this for finalised output data and appreciate prompt egress of data once it is no longer used for processing.

-- Access or modify the file before the deletion date, in which case the file will not be deleted even though it is listed in
+- Modify the file before the deletion date, in which case the file will not be deleted even though it is listed in

 .policy.
 This must only be done in cases where you expect to begin active use of the data again within the next month.